Marine Mammal Commission

 The Commission regularly contributes guidance and input to NMFS on its deployment of acoustic recorders around the Gulf of Mexico, including in Mexican waters, to detect the presence and seasonal distribution of Rice’s whales and other offshore marine mammals and to understand the various sources and sound levels associated with human activities in the Gulf.
 More about passive acoustic research being conducted by NMFS and its partners in the Gulf of Mexico, including the Long-Term Investigations into Soundscapes, Trends, Ecology, and Noise in the Gulf of Mexico (LISTEN GoMex) project, can be found on the NMFS Southeast Fisheries Science Center’s Passive Acoustic Research webpage.

 The Commission submitted comments in July 2023 in support of a petition to establish vessel speed and other vessel-related measures to protect Rice’s whales.
 However, NMFS denied the petition in October 2023, citing the need to focus on other high priority conservation actions including finalizing critical habitat for the species, conducting additional vessel risk assessments, and developing a recovery plan for the species.
+The Commission also submitted comments on NMFS’s proposal to designate critical habitat for Rice’s whales.
+A decision on that action is still pending.

 Commission staff recently served on a NMFS Steering Committee to convene experts and stakeholders in a series of workshops to identify recovery criteria and recovery actions for the Rice’s whale, as part of NMFS’s recovery planning efforts.
 Those workshops were held in October and November of 2021, and a summary of the workshops is now available.